 The DC inverter includes an air regulator, LG-40 cutting torch, earth clamp, PG Head, wire brush, chipping hammer, and welding face mask.
 It includes a pair of plasma tips, gas pipe claspers, hoops.
 And it includes a user manual, but it’s not particularly well-written.
 If this is your first time using a plasma cutting torch, it will take you a moment to get your bearings.

 The kit does not include a plug-end for a 220/110 connection.
 Depending on what you’re trying to do, you may need to purchase a plug-end, an air supply line, and a replacement for the non-adjustable welding mask included in this kit.
 Picking up those things will tack on a few more dollars to the price tag, while helping to keep an exceptionally high cost to performance ratio.

 Who Should Choose the SUPER DEAL Inverter Welding Machine?

-The Super Deal DC Inverter Plasma Cutter Welding Machine is suitable for lighter industrial use, sheet metal, automotive, ducting, maintenance, and site work.
+The Super Deal DC Inverter CUT50 is a plasma cutter that can be purchased for under $300 and is suitable for lighter industrial use, sheet metal, automotive, ducting, maintenance, and site work.
 For the do-it-yourself crowd, it’s an almost-all inclusive, and highly economical option for what can be an essential instrument.

 Plasma cutters tend to involve more of an upfront investment, especially when compared to alternatives like oxy-fuel cutting.
 Cutters like this pay for themselves over time, usually in the form of lower operating costs and time efficiency.